Assistance programs Waukesha County

 A number of resources are offered.
 There are also free gasoline or hotel room vouchers as well as immediate, free grant money for paying bills or housing.
 The low-income, elderly, and/or disabled in Waukesha WI (among others) can get assistance.
 They can also help people reduce and consolidate their debts.
 Learn about social services available to you below.

 Waukesha County is supported by the Salvation Army Family Services program.
-The primary goal of this program is to provide people who are struggling as well as low income families and individuals in Waukesha County with emergency services and grants.
-They also offer supportive services that can be used to help people get back on their feet, and especially prevent the incidence of homelessness in Waukesha County.
+The primary goal of this program is to provide people who are struggling as well as low income families and individuals in Waukesha County with emergency grants.
+There are also social services for basic needs and free stuff for the low-income.

 Programs offered include help with the purchase of wheelchairs and walkers, support for needed mortgage modifications to homes and automobiles loan payment help, and other assistance to deal with financial hardships.
 1112 James Drive Suite A, Hartland, WI 53029, phone (800) 242-3358

 Society of Saint Vincent De Paul operates in the local area as well.
 Food is provided from a pantry, Summer Meal program for students, and senior home delivered meals.
 Thrift stores sell goods in Waukesha that range from clothes, furniture, to household goods.
 Other programs can include financial assistance for rent, heating bills, health care and more.
 More on assistance from Waukesha St. Vincent.